frutik/elasticsearch-hints/README.md

 # elasticsearch-hints

 This is outcome of 5 months search when tuning our ES cluster.
-To be continue...
+To be continued...

 ## Internals